sporto/elm-tutorial/effects/tasks.md

 # Tasks

 In Elm, __tasks__ allow us to make asynchronous operations.
-A task might success or fail.
+A task might succeed or fail.
 They are similar to promises in JavaScript.

 Let's start with an application that displays a message every second: